treacherousfiend/mastercomfig/docs/customization/launch_options.md

     * **-enablefakeip** : for security.
 Prevents your local server from registering its public IP with Steam, by using Steam Datagram instead.
 It may require a few map loads to connect to item servers.
     * **-no_texture_stream** : disables texture streaming.
 Useful if you are on a powerful system with fast texture access and not under video memory pressure.
     * **-autoconfig** : resets graphics quality to recommended for your hardware.
 Useful with the None Preset.
 Remove after the first launch.
+    * **-audiolanguage english** : Forces the game voiceline audio to English.
+This can be useful for when you use a different game language but would like the English audio.
     * **-freq x** : forces your refresh rate for when TF2 does not automatically detect it.
 For example, if you have a 144Hz monitor, x would be 144, for `-freq 144`.

 === "macOS"